 Then I heard the phrase “guided meditation”.
 It’s self-explanatory.
 There’s someone talking you through the meditation.
 The Headspace app does just that.
 It’s separated into different “packs”.
 Packs are a specific number of days dedicated to the particular goal.
 These can be anything from health, work, sport, etc. The different packs in Headspace cover just about every aspect of life.
 The great thing is that it starts off with a basic.
 All other packs are locked until the basics pack is completed.

 Meditating on a regular basis helps in just about any way you can think of.
-For me, meditation is most beneficial in the fitness aspect of my life.
+For me, meditation is most beneficial in the fitness aspect of my life, along with my morning routine.
 If you read the “reboot” post last week, you’ll know why meditation is a necessity for me right now.
 I can see a difference in the way I approach my day after meditating.
 My biggest takeaway, right now, is that I am present in each task throughout the day.
 Normally, I think about what’s next while running through my current task.

 - Instills Being Present: Meditation encourages you to be still in the moment.
 This means you don’t think about what’s coming up next.
 You simply finish the task at hand.
 Being present will also allow you to enjoy the task.